-This opportunity is offered to candidates accepted into UB medical school whose individual life experiences and perspectives will enhance our community through inclusive excellence.
+This opportunity is offered to candidates accepted into the Jacobs School of Medicine and Biomedical Sciences whose individual life experiences and perspectives will enhance inclusion in our community.

 Guided by strong evidence that a diversity of perspectives and experiences provide richer solutions to the complex challenges of academic medicine, motivated by UB’s commitment to be fully inclusive and supportive of all students, and dedicated to the belief that a diverse medical student body enhances the quality of the educational experience for all students and ultimately improves health care in the global community, we seek applicants with: